freeradical13/freeradical13.github.io/index.md

 The [Lymphatic System][] is a part of the Circulatory System which has an alternative set of vessels called [lymphatic vessels][] which transport a fluid called lymph, although lymph is not circulated by pumping of the heart.

 [Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned and mixed back into the blood.
+Some of lymph is blood that diffused across blood vessel walls.

 #### Heart

 The [heart][] is an organ that pumps blood through the circulatory system.
+The combination of the heart and blood vessels is called the [Cardiovascular System][].

+Hearts contain two or more chambers.
+Chambers that receive blood in as part of the systemic circuit are called [atria][] and chambers that pump blood out as part of pulmonary circuit are called [ventricles][].
+The major steps of heart function are:

+* Contraction of the right ventricle pumps blood to the lungs via pulmonary arteries where blood loads O<sub>2</sub> and unloads CO<sub>2</sub>.
+* Oxygenated blood returns from the lungs via the pulmonary veins into the left atrium and then the left ventricle and then out through the artery called the [aorta][].
+* After the arteries and veins weave through the body, de-oxygenated blood from the head, neck and forelimbs flows into a vein called the superior vena cava which feeds back into the right atrium, and de-oxygenated blood from the trunk and hind limbs flows into a vein called the inferior vena cava which feeds back into the right atrium.

+When the heart muscles contract ([systole][]), the heart pumps blood.
+The blood pressue at the time of the systole is called the systolic pressure.
+A [pulse][] is the rhythmic bulging of the artery walls during systole.

+When the heart muscles relax ([diastole][]), the heart chambers are filled with blood.
+The blood pressure at the time of the diastole is called the diastolic pressure.

+[Hypertension][] is higher blood pressure than average.

+One cycle (or beat) of contractions and relaxation is a [cardiac cycle][].
+The cardiac output is the volume of blood pumped by a ventricle per minute.
+The heart rate is the number of cycles per minute.
+The stroke volume is the volume of blood pumped per cycle.

+Valves prevent backflow in the wrong direction.
+[Atrioventricular Valves][] lie between each atrium and ventricle and inhibit blood from flowing from the ventricles into the atria.
+[Semilunar Valves][] lie at the two ventricle exits and inhibit blood from flowing backflow from the arteries into the ventricles.

+A set of cells in the right atrium called the pacemaker (or [Sinoatrial Node][]) sets the rate and timing when cardiac muscles contract together (coupled through gap junctions).
+Impulses from the sinoatrial node are delayed at the [Atrioventricular Node][] to allow emptying of the atria completely before passing the signals on through bundle branches and Purkinje fibres throughout the rest of the heart.

+The [Epinephrine][] hormone (or Adrenaline, or the fight-or-flight response) secreted by the adrenal glands speeds up the pacemaker, as does an increase in temperature.

+An [electrocardiogram][] (or ECG, or EKG) graphs electrical current over time measuring cardiac muscle electrical impulses as they reach the skin via body fluids.

 [Arteriosclerosis][] is the thickening, hardening and loss of elasticity of the walls of arteries.

-[Atherosclerosis][] is a type of arteriosclerosis where the thickening of the cell wall is caused by a build up of a fatty plaque.
+[Atherosclerosis][] is a type of arteriosclerosis where the blood vessel lumen accumulates fatty deposits called plaques.
+Ruptured plaques may cause a thrombus which leads to a the damage or death of cardiac muscle cells called a heart attack (or [myocardial infarction][]) or the damage or death of neurons called a stroke.

 #### Muscle Tissue